yuan4629/Geocomp/README.md

 - reasoning process (string) → `data/llamas/`
 - predicted answers (city, country, continent) → `data/llama/`

+Our Ground Truth has been uploaded to `src/Geoeval/`

 ## 📄 License

 This project is licensed under the **MIT** License.